gitforhumans/gitforhumans.github.io/git-hosting-guide/index.md

 ### Atlassian Stash

 Stash - self hosted: you install Stash on your own server, and pay a license fee based on the number of users.
 By definition, Stash is private.
 It's arguably the best choice if you work on projects where privacy is important, say, in government, healthcare or law.

+As of January 2015, Stash costs $10 for 10 users.
+But if you need more than 10, the price jumps up sharply to $1,800 for up to 25 users.

 ### Gitlab